bethington/vscode-d2-txt-editor-extension/README.md

 This extension supports:

 - All Diablo II data files (*.txt files like items.txt, weapons.txt, etc.)
-- Standard TSV (tab-separated values) files (.tsv)

-All these files are opened in the same interactive grid editor optimized for tab-delimited data.
+These files are opened in an interactive grid editor optimized for tab-delimited data.

 ---